NeilJustice/FileArb/README.md

       [--random-bytes]
 ```

-Program mode `create-binary-file` creates at a specified `--target` directory a file named `binaryfile.bin` containing `--bytes` number of binary 0 bytes.
+`filearb create-binary-file` creates at a specified `--target` directory a file named `binaryfile.bin` containing `--bytes` number of binary 0 bytes.

 `create-binary-file` example on Linux: